george24601/notes/papers/cap_12_years.md

 RDTs allow only locally verifiable invariants-a limitation that makes compensation unnecessary but that somewhat decreases the approach’s power.
 However, a solution that uses CRDTs for state convergence could allow the temporary violation of a global invariant, converge the state after the partition, and then execute any needed compensations.

+Atomic in CAP means atomic consistency, and is not same in ACID: it doesn't mean all-or-nothing, just order of operations

+A pure asych system uses no local clock, and can not declare timeout

+consistency that is both instanneous and global is impossible

+We assume that clients make queries to servers, in which case there are at least two metrics for correct behavior: yield, which is the probability of completing a request, and harvest, which measures the fraction of the data reflected in the response, i.e. the completeness of the answer to the query.

+Despite your best efforts, your system will experience enough faults that it will have to make a choice between reducing yield (i.e., stop answering requests) and reducing harvest (i.e., giving answers based on incomplete data).
+This decision should be based on business requirements.

+EC with strong guarantees: CRDT, although data types that can be implemented as CRDT are limited

+CALM:  something is logically monotonic, then it is also safe to run without coordination